-EW An early withdrawal is for all new students whose Last Day of Attendance (LDA) falls after the seventh (7) day but before midnight of the fourteenth (14) consecutive calendar day from the scheduled start date of the first module, not including school-scheduled breaks (winter, spring, and summer breaks only) and any holidays published in the academic calendar in the catalog.
+EW An early withdrawal is for all new students whose Last Day of Attendance (LDA) falls after the seventh (7) day but before midnight of the fourteenth (14) day from the scheduled start date of the first module, not including any weekends, any in-service days, scheduled breaks and any holidays published in the catalog on the academic calendar.
 In addition, a student who does not achieve a minimum of 50.00% lab attendance for scheduled lab days by the fourteen (14) consecutive calendar days from the start date will be an early withdrawal from the program.